You’ve probably heard about CBD products and its many potential health benefits…

 How to use CBD products: the basics

-So…how to take CBD oil under the tongue?
+So…how to take CBD tincture under tongue?
 It’s surprisingly simple if you follow these steps:

 - Measure out 1-3 drops of CBD oil/tincture